jmyers7/book/chapters/10-optim.md

 ```
 &nbsp;

-Provided that we can cook up a function that measures this discrepancy precisely, our parameter search thus becomes an _optimization problem_ in which we seek minimizers of the discrepancy function.
-(These latter functions go by many names, such as _loss_, _cost_, and _risk functions_.)
-At least in the sense that we use it in this book, the _learning_ in _machine learning_ thus amounts to _optimization_.

-This explains and justifies the presence of the current chapter, which is entirely devoted to solving optimization problems.
-Many of the optimization problems we will encounter do not have closed-form solutions, and so we will need to study methods for approximating solutions.
-All the methods studied in this chapter are versions of an iterative method called _gradient descent_.
-For a warm-up, we will study a simple single-variable version of this method in {numref}`univariate-grad-desc-sec` before proceeding to the "real" versions in {numref}`Sections %s <multivariate-grad-desc-sec>` and {numref}`%s <sgd-sec>`.
-We will put these methods to use in {numref}`Chapter %s <learning>` after learning about general probabilistic models in {numref}`Chapter %s <prob-models>`.
+Many of the optimization problems we will encounter do not have closed-form solutions, and so we will need to study methods for approximation.
+All those studied in this chapter are versions of an iterative method called _gradient descent_.
+For a warm-up, we will study a simple single-variable version of this method in {numref}`univariate-grad-desc-sec` before proceeding to the full multi-variable version in {numref}`multivariate-grad-desc-sec`.
+Sandwiched between these two sections is {numref}`curvature-der-sec`, where we recall and review the tools from multi-variable calculus that allow the generalization from one variable to many.
+Then, we finish with {numref}`sgd-sec`, where we study a particular form of gradient descent, called _stochastic gradient descent_, that is specifically tailored for the objective functions encountered in training probabilistic models.

-One more thing, before beginning: The inclusion of gradient-based optimization algorithms and their applications to parameter estimation is what distinguishes this book from a traditional book on mathematical statistics.
+The inclusion of gradient-based optimization algorithms and their applications to parameter estimation is what distinguishes this book from a traditional book on mathematical statistics.
 This material is often included in texts on machine learning, but it is not in any text on statistics (that I know of).
 However, we are just _barely_ scratching the surface of optimization and machine learning.
 If you are new to these fields and want to learn more, I suggest beginning with the fifth chapter of {cite}`GBC2016` for a quick overview.
 After this, you can move on to {cite}`HardtRecht2022`, before tackling the massive, encyclopedic texts {cite}`Murphy2022` and {cite}`Murphy2023`.